 If you have blisters, purple coloration, dizziness or nausea, see a doctor immediately.
 These are symptoms of sun poisoning.

 Skip the shampoo.
-Shampoo is drying by nature, so after swimming in salt water, opt for a thorough rinse followed by conditioner.
+Traditional shampoo is drying by nature, so after swimming in salt water, opt for a thorough rinse followed by conditioner.
 Note: If you’re swimming in a chlorine pool, we recommend shampooing and conditioning as normal.
 It’s never good to leave those chemicals in your hair–they’re damaging to your scalp and hair, as well as natural and artificial hair colors (remember that girl with green hair on your swim team?)

 Focus on health: As we say all the time, anything going on internally will be shown externally.
 It’s important to pay attention to how your body feels and what it’s clearly craving.